mtrempoltsev/v8capi/README.md

 - mkdir build
 - cd build
 - cmake .. -DCMAKE_BUILD_TYPE=Release
-  or if you want to build V8 library (it will take about 20-60 minutes) cmake .. -DCMAKE_BUILD_TYPE=Release -DV8CAPI_BUILD_V8=ON
+  or if you want to build V8 library (it will take about 20-60 minutes, also on Linux you may need a root password.
+See https://v8.dev/docs/build) cmake .. -DCMAKE_BUILD_TYPE=Release -DV8CAPI_BUILD_V8=ON
 - make
 ```